 Childcare and Covid-19: What can an Employer do?

-Following the announcement on Monday 4th January 2020, the government have accepted that it is not possible to keep schools open safely in the midst of the Covid-19 crisis.
+This afternoon we are expecting the Education Secretary, Gavin Williamson to announce that the government will be making a U-turn in respect of the opening of schools across England.
+The government have accepted that it is more difficult that first though to open schools safely in the midst of the Covid-19 crisis.
 The government’s revised position is inevitably going to place many workers under additional and further pressure when it comes to childcare, but how should you approach this issue as an employer?

 Flexibility, flexibility, flexibility!